vikrasingh/interval-arithmetic/README.md

     [-3.000000,-1.000000]
 ```
-### Example: Dividing an interval by another
+### Example 4: Dividing an interval by another
-Operator '/' can be used to divide an interval by another interval
+Operator '/' is used to divide an interval by another interval
 ```matlab
 >> I/J